mschemerii/doc-converter/README.md

 - Modify table properties in documents
 - Add empty rows after content rows in tables
 - Create multiple document copies with specific modifications
-- Platform-specific support for Windows and macOS
+- Platform-specific support for Windows, macOS, and Linux
 - Automatic virtual environment management

 ## Prerequisites

 - Python 3.x
-- Microsoft Word (for .doc to .docx conversion)
+- Microsoft Word (for .doc to .docx conversion on Windows/macOS)
+- LibreOffice (for .doc to .docx conversion on Linux)
-- Operating System: Windows or macOS
+- Operating System: Windows, macOS, or Linux

 ## Installation

+### Windows and macOS

 1. Create a new directory for the utility:
 ```bash